Sexual Health

 Find out more about using condoms and staying safe

-Undetectable Viral Load (UVL) & Treatment as Prevention (TasP)
+Undetectable Viral Load (UVL) & Undetectable = Untransmittable (U=U)

 When a person living with HIV is on effective treatment, they often achieve what is called an “undetectable viral load”.
 This means that HIV is no longer able to be detected in their bodies by viral load tests, meaning the amount of virus is their bodies is extremely low.
 Many people refer to this as being “undetectable”.

-In addition to the use of condoms and lube, there are a range of other strategies that reduce, but don’t eliminate, the risk of HIV transmission.
+There are a range of other strategies that can reduce, but don’t eliminate, the risk of HIV transmission.

-These strategies include: ensuring HIV-negative partners are insertive (i.e. the ‘top’); ensuring partners have the same HIV status (i.e. pos-pos or neg-neg); and ensuring HIV-positive partners have an undetectable viral load.
+These strategies include: ensuring HIV-negative partners are insertive (i.e. the ‘top’); ensuring partners have the same HIV status (i.e. pos-pos or neg-neg); and the insertive partner “pulling out” before ejaculation.
 All these strategies carry risks that vary according to practice and circumstance.

 Gay Friendly GPs